Requests for Retrievals

 Requests for retrieval of books, manuscripts, government records, sound recordings and moving images are accepted from 10:00 am to 3:30 pm.
 Retrieval of onsite material takes an average of 5–15 minutes, but special media (e.g., photographs and maps) can take 24 to 48 hours.
 Please call in advance if you plan to visit between 11:30 am and 12:30 pm.

 For the security and protection of the records, researchers can view only four records at a time.
-Name, registration number, and call number must be printed clearly on a call slip to facilitate retrieval and pickup.
+Name, registration number and archives reference code or library call number must be printed clearly on a call slip to facilitate retrieval and pickup.
 Materials should be picked up promptly, particularly if access has been granted under special permission (e.g., a research agreement).

 Some records may be unavailable because of access restrictions.
 See staff for instructions on how to determine the existence of restrictions and on how to request access to restricted records.
 If given permission to access restricted records, you must bring the letter of permission or Research Agreement with you every time you visit.